~ Celebrating 25 Years ~

 USS CHANCELLORSVILLE's primary mission is to operate with aircraft carrier battle groups or as part of surface action groups in extreme threat environments well into the 21st century.
 The purpose of the ship is to detect, classify and track hundreds of potential targets simultaneously in the air, on the surface, and under the sea.
 It can destroy targets using a variety of weapons: ship and helicopter launched torpedoes, deck guns, surface-to-air and surface-to-surface missiles, rapid-fire close-in weapons, and electronic jammers and decoys.
 USS CHANCELLORSVILLE is part of the Ronald Reagan Strike Group and is homeported in San Diego, California.

-November 4th, 2009 marks the 20th Anniversary of the commissioning of USS CHANCELLORSVILLE.
+November 4th, 2014 marked the 25th Anniversary of the commissioning of USS CHANCELLORSVILLE.
 Feel free to browse around, learn more about us and meet some of the finest men and women the Navy has to offer.

 History (Battle of Chancellorsville)